oyarsa/BitwardenDecrypt/README.md

   --output OUTPUTFILE  Saves decrypted output to OUTPUTFILE (default: None)
 ```

-The program will prompt you for the password interactively.
+The program will interactively prompt you for the password.
 This can be either the
 master password or the password used to encrypt the JSON file.

 ## Donate